jaredl7/MEDOC_public/README.txt

 -be float This is the value for the reference energy.
 Base value is -709*R*T. This can be changed to get around the partition function "breaking" due to exceeding max floating point value.

 If the procedure does not get to the end and has an error message, this may be due to a system dependent floating point issues.
 Try a machine with higher precision.
-This was tested on a lnux machine withg a 64-bit  python distribution.
+This was tested on a linux machine with a 64-bit  python distribution.

 You will get the error message : RuntimeWarning: divide by zero encountered in log This is normal.